Window Film Vs Exterior Shade Systems

 Superior performance & low cost

-Window film doesn’t alter either the building’s exterior profile and aesthetic, or impede views from the inside out.
+Solar window film doesn’t alter either the building’s exterior profile and aesthetic, or impede views from the inside out.
+If privacy is one of your primary concerns, window films can be used to help you feel more comfortable at home.
 Compared to exterior shade systems, window film is affordable to install, and because it’s applied to the inside of the windows, it requires virtually no maintenance.

 If you want to save on energy costs, window film has been shown to improve the insulating capacity of existing commercial windows by up to 92% with virtually no maintenance costs.